-Walter has invested in several industry-defining companies, notably E-TEK Dynamics (NASDAQ: ETEK, later merged with JDS Uniphase in a transaction valued at over $18 billion), an early leader in optical networking; as the initial investor in McAfee (NYSE: MFE, later acquired by Intel), an anti-virus and network security firm and one of the pioneering companies using the Internet business model for distributing software; and HMT Technology (NASDAQ: HMTT, later acquired by Komag) and Diamond Multimedia Systems (NASDAQ: DIMD, later acquired by SONICblue), both early technology buyout and recapitalization transactions in Silicon Valley.
-Other notable technology investments include AltoCom (acquired by Broadcom), Finisar (NASDAQ: FNSR), NetCom Systems (acquired by Bowthorpe), and Xylan (NASDAQ: XYLN, later acquired by Alcatel).
+Walter’s past directorships include Chairman of E-TEK Dynamics (NASDAQ: ETEK, later merged with JDS Uniphase), McAfee (NYSE: MFE, later acquired by Intel), HMT Technology (NASDAQ: HMTT, later acquired by Komag), Diamond Multimedia Systems (NASDAQ: DIMD, later acquired by SONICblue), AltoCom (acquired by Broadcom), Finisar (NASDAQ: FNSR, later acquired by II-VI), NetCom Systems (acquired by Bowthorpe), and Xylan (NASDAQ: XYLN, later acquired by Alcatel).

-Prior to Summit, Walter was a Vice President and an Associate at Crosspoint Venture Partners.
-He received a BS in civil engineering, with Honors and High Scholarship, from Oregon State University, an MS in civil engineering from the California Institute of Technology, and an MBA with Honors, from the University of California, Los Angeles.
+Prior to Summit, Walter was a Vice President and Associate at Crosspoint Venture Partners and a software engineer in the computer graphics field.
+He received a BS in engineering, with honors, from Oregon State University, an MS in engineering from Caltech, and an MBA from UCLA.

 Walter was named to the Forbes Midas List from 2007 to 2010.
 He is a member of the Board of Trustees at Caltech and a former director of the National Venture Capital Association.
 He and his wife Marcia are active philanthropists having established the Kortschak Scholars program for incoming Ph.D. students in computer science at Caltech and the Kortschak Center for Learning and Creativity at the University of Southern California.